Me2U-Afrika/Me2U/README.md

 # Retail Owners

 All our verified retailers act as our all rounded Agents as they posses the goods and services.
-If delivering through our agents, the goods are insured of any damage that may occur during transit.
-If they decide to deliver through their own means of delivery, the retailer is sorely reliable for any damages during delivery of the goods.
-In case of damage through out picking agent, we will ensure a refund to the retailer and the customer as well.
+If Retail owner chooses to delivering through our agents, the goods are insured of any damage that may occur during transit.
+If they decide to deliver through their own means of delivery, the retailer is sorely reliable for any damages during delivery of the goods from their stores.
+In case of damage occurs while using our picking agents, we will ensure a refund to the customer.
+Customers and retailers can also send a request refund form where necessary.

-Retailers can locate our dropping agents around them using our swift suppliers platform that has 1000s of registered users or simply post the goods pick up request at our swift suppliers page and available agents can accept the request if near the premises.
+Retailers can locate our dropping agents around them using our Me2U|Swift-suppliers taxi platform.
+Once they request, our agents are notified and choose to accept the drop and pick.
+The retailers have to identify the picking agents who are instructed to provide their Me2U Agent Card.
-If the retailer decides to deliver the products, they earn the 800 rwf commission.
+If the retailer decides to deliver the products, they earn a commission on complete deliveries.

 # Customers

-Upon receiving the goods, they have to digitally sign the receipt of goods/service by providing sending a toll free text with the delivering agent code in order for the delivery fees to be sent to the delivering agent.
+Upon receiving the goods, they have to digitally sign the receipt of goods/service by using ussd code or agent phone.
 This requires no smart phone and can be completed using a simple code #182#productID#agentCode#.
 Product ID is issued once an order has been confirmed.
+The ID is only known to our customers and only means to ensure they receive the intended ordered items.
 The customer has to have this in order to receive the goods/service intended.

-This will change the recoreds to delivered = True in our records for further confirmation, we give a follow up call to ensure receipt of goods.
+The code will be sent both in text and email.
+Thus will always be available for the customer.

+Once we receive the confirmation, order will be marked as completed in our systems.
+Follow up is done within 3days by our customer service.

 # Checkour delivery choice